Get the lowest rate for your Hotel in Tuscany through Booking.com

 The rentals are hourly, ranging from 14 to 20 euros per hour (with a minimum rental of 1 hour) and 30 euros for the electric version.
 Prices may vary slightly by shop.
 You leave an ID with the shop and pay when you return the rickshaw, based on your actual time used.

 Getting up onto the walls with the large rickshaw wasn’t exactly a breeze!
-At first, I thought the pedal-assist version would have been a good idea.
+At first, I thought the pedal-assisted version would have been a good idea.
 But once we were up, the path was mostly flat, making it easy to pedal.
 We soon relaxed and started enjoying the ride, taking in views of the monuments on one side and the rest of the city on the other, with mountains on the horizon.
-Since it was a Saturday afternoon, some parts were quite crowded with people out for a stroll, but a little attention and a light touch on the pedals were all we needed!
+Since it was a Saturday afternoon, some parts were quite crowded with people out for a stroll, but a little attention and a light touch on the pedals and brakes were all we needed!

 I don’t know of any other place in Tuscany where you can have such a simple, family-friendly experience like this one.